 Are you going on a long-deserved vacation?
 If so, you might want to consider taking a road trip.
 The drive between Miami and Atlanta is one our all-time favorites for relaxing time, as the entire journey is spent surrounded by the beautiful scenery of trees, lakes, and beaches.

-The 670-mile road trip from Miami to Atlanta takes 9 hours and 50 minutes of nonstop driving, passing through Fort Lauderdale, West Palm Beach, Port St. Lucie, Orlando, Gainesville, Valdosta, Macon, Universal Orlando Resort and Cola-Cola World.
+The 670-mile road trip from Miami to Atlanta takes 9 hours and 50 minutes of nonstop driving, passing through Fort Lauderdale, West Palm Beach, Port St. Lucie, Orlando, Gainesville, Valdosta, Macon, Universal Orlando Resort and Walt Disney World Resort.

 If you are interested in taking this fantastic trip, keep reading for more information about the best route to take, places to stay and what to see along the way.

 How far is Atlanta from Miami and how long will the road trip take?

 The Miami to Atlanta road trip covers 670 miles and will take you 9 hours and 30 minutes to drive, not including the inevitable stops or detours.

 To make the best of this adventure, we suggest that you schedule at least four days for this trip as there are many beautiful stops on the way.

 Best road trip route from Miami to Atlanta